 Tachibanahashi Bridge.

-The bridge spans the Uji River, to Uji Park located in the middle of the large river.
+The bridge spans the Uji River, leading to Uji Park, which is situated in the middle of the large river.

 Uji Bridge and Keihan Uji Station can be easily seen in the distance.